internaut/ogles_gpgpu/README.md

 ## License

-This project is licensed under [GNU LGPL v2.1](http://choosealicense.com/licenses/lgpl-2.1/).
+This project is licensed under [Apache 2 licensed](http://www.apache.org/licenses/LICENSE-2.0.txt).
 See `LICENSE` file for the full text.